 Global state is not managed by the Stream Processor, but can be useful when very large historical state is required, or when using external state storage mechanisms.

-To facilitate managing global state, life-cycle hooks can be leveraged to store appropriate markers and metadata within managed checkpoints in order to appropriately reset or rollback global state during recovery.
+To facilitate managing global state, life-cycle hooks can be used to store appropriate markers and metadata within managed checkpoints to reset or roll back global state during recovery.

 As an example, consider explicitly storing global state in an append-only kdb+ on-disk table.
 This may be useful where state grows rapidly and indefinitely.
 Rather than storing the entire table within the managed state checkpoints through the state API, state could be inserted directly into the on-disk table, and life-cycle hooks used to store an index marker for the table, so that the on-disk table could be truncated to the point of the checkpoint during recovery.